champred/UPR-Android/README.md

 **Q: What versions of Android are supported?**

-A: Officially, only Android 10+ is supported, however it can work on earlier versions of Android if you request so by messaging me on Discord (champred#6443).
+A: Officially, only Android 10+ is supported, however there is a compatibility APK built for Android 8+ that may work on older devices.
+To use it, download the APK that has `android8` in the filename.

 **Q: Are 3DS games supported?**